 I am broadly interested in primate genetics and epigenetics, complex trait evolution, and skeletal development and maintenance.

-My dissertation focuses on understanding how epigenetic changes contribute to skeletal differences within and among primates.
-Specifically, I am identifying and assessing intra- and inter-specific variation in primate skeletal tissue DNA methylation in order to test whether specific features of skeletal form are related to specific variations in DNA methylation patterns.
+My dissertation focused on understanding how epigenetic changes contribute to skeletal differences within and among primates.
+Specifically, I identified and assessed intra- and inter-specific variation in primate skeletal tissue DNA methylation and tested whether specific features of skeletal form are related to specific variations in DNA methylation patterns.

-I was born in Massachusetts but spent the first part of my childhood gradually moving from the East Coast to the Midwest.
+I was born in Massachusetts but spent my early childhood moving from the East Coast to the Midwest.
 I finished growing up in Indiana and was ignorant of evolutionary ideas.
-I made my way back east for college at Boston University where I was immersed in these scientific concepts and discovered how complicated the connection between molecular- and macro-evolution is.
-Now, I find myself in the deep west of Arizona for graduate school, attempting to unlock these epigenetic mysteries.
-Who knows where my next adventure will lead me...
+I made my way back east for college at Boston University where I learned about the complex relationship between molecular- and macro-evolution.
+I traveled across the country to Arizona for graduate school to begin unlocking these epigenetic mysteries.
+Now, I find myself back in the Midwest exploring these topics further.